telefonicaid/iotagent-node-lib/doc/deprecated.md

 ## Using old iotagent-node-lib versions

-Although you are encouraged to use always the newest iotagent-json version, take into account the following information in the case you want to use old versions:
+Although you are encouraged to use always the newest iotagent-node-lib version, take into account the following information in the case you want to use old versions:

 * Code corresponding to old releases is available at the [iotagent-node-lib github repository](https://github.com/telefonicaid/iotagent-node-lib).
 Each release number